satriahrh/tlipra/README.md

 -   **More Files**: Can increase the number of files and directories in the `app` folder.
 -   **Developer Discipline**: The team must be deliberate about when to introduce a Service Object versus when to use simpler patterns.

+### ADR-003: User as the Root Domain Entity

+- **Status**: Active
+- **Date**: 2025-06-23 (recap)

+#### Context

+Every feature in the application revolves around a `User`.
+Users track their own sleep, follow other users, and view the activities of those they follow.
+A clear and central `User` model is therefore essential.
+For the scope of this project, complex features like authentication, profiles, and permissions are not required.
+The primary need is a simple, identifiable entity to serve as the anchor for all other data.

+#### Decision

+We decided to design the `User` model as the **root entity** of the domain, with the following characteristics:

+1.  **Center of Associations**: All other major models have a direct `belongs_to` or `has_many` relationship with the `User` model. `SleepRecord`s belong to a user, and `Followership`s link two users together.
+This creates a clear and predictable data hierarchy.

+2.  **Home for Core Actions**: User-centric business logic is implemented as instance methods directly on the `User` model.
+Actions that represent a core capability of a user, such as `follow!(other_user)` or `sleep_clock_in!`, are placed here.
+This decision was made because these are single-step operations that fundamentally belong to the user's behavior.
+This is in direct contrast to multi-step orchestration logic (like the feed generation), which is handled by Service Objects.

+#### Consequences

+**Positive:**
+-   **High Cohesion**: Logic directly related to a user's capabilities is located with the user's data, making the system intuitive to understand and navigate.
+-   **Reduced Boilerplate**: Avoids creating unnecessary Service Objects for simple, single-actor operations, which would add complexity without significant benefit.
+-   **Clear Domain Model**: The central role of the `User` makes the overall application architecture easy to grasp.

+**Negative:**
+-   **Risk of "Fat Model"**: If many more complex, user-centric actions were added, the `User` model could become bloated.
+The team must remain disciplined about identifying when a piece of logic is complex enough to warrant being extracted into a Service Object.

 ---

 ## Project Journal